 KEVIN LEONG is in his sixth season as Music Director of the Concord Chorus.
-He is also Music Director and Conductor of the Masterworks Chorale and is a guest conductor for the Pro Arte Chamber Orchestra of Boston.
-He previously served for eight years as Associate Conductor of the Harvard-Radcliffe Choruses at Harvard University, where he directed the Harvard-Radcliffe Chorus and co-conducted the Harvard Glee Club, the Radcliffe Choral Society, and the.
-See more
+He is also Music Director and Conductor of the Masterworks Chorale and Guest Conductor of the Pro Arte Chamber Orchestra of Boston.
+Previously he served for eight years as Associate Conductor of the Harvard-Radcliffe Choruses at Harvard University, where he directed the Harvard-Radcliffe Chorus and co-conducted the Harvard Glee Club, the Radcliffe Choral Society, and the Harvard-Radcliffe Collegium Musicum.

 Dr. Leong’s teaching interests include presenting a wide repertoire to singers and audiences alike.
 This season’s activities with the Concord Chorus include winter holiday concerts in December and a performance of Haydn’s Lord Nelson Mass in May.
 As a choral clinician, Dr. Leong has worked with high school ensembles from the United States and Canada.
 His choruses have performed in many venues around the country and abroad.
 International tours have included the United Kingdom, Ireland, Germany, Austria, Poland, the Czech Republic, Hungary, Australia, and Japan.